 Artforms - drama, dance, acting

-Cat grew up in rural England and trained in the UK in both Drama and dance.
-After leaving preforming arts school Cat worked in London before leaving the UK and then settling in Australia and raising her family.
-She returned to acting and dance fully when her three boys began school.
-Recent acting credits include Henrietta, The Hollow (Darwin Theatre Company, 2019) Ruth, Cosi (Browns Mart Productions, 2019), Rod, The Northerners (SPARK Films, 2019), Robin Hood, Robin hood retold (taiNTed Theatre Company, 2019) Elizabeth Proctor, The Crucible (Browns Mart Productions, 2018), Clea, Black Comedy (Darwin Theatre Company 2018), Clover, Animal Farm (CIYA 2018), Mary, Voices of Remembrance (Darwin Chorale 2018) and Ellen Ryan, Eliza Tuckwell and Iris Bald, Character Tours (Walk Darwin Tours 2018).
+Cat grew up in rural England and trained in the UK in both drama and dance.
+After relocating, settling in Australia and raising her family, Cat returned to acting and dance fully when her three boys began school.
+Recent acting credits include Henrietta, The Hollow (Darwin Theatre Company, 2019) Ruth, Cosi (Browns Mart Productions, 2019), Rod, The Northerners (SPARK Films, 2019), Robin Hood, Robin Hood retold (taiNTed Theatre Company, 2019) Elizabeth Proctor, The Crucible (Browns Mart Productions, 2018), Clea, Black Comedy (Darwin Theatre Company 2018), Clover, Animal Farm (CIYA 2018), Mary, Voices of Remembrance (Darwin Chorale 2018) and Ellen Ryan, Eliza Tuckwell and Iris Bald, Character Tours (Walk Darwin Tours 2018).
 Cat is a passionate arts advocate and enjoys branching out and creating and preforming her own artistic works, drawing on her life experiences and arts background.
-Recently gaining a place at the Browns Marts Artists Residency for 2019 and currently heavily engaged with expanding her skills sets to engage with professional crew work on both film and stage sets, including work as Producer, assistant director and script supervisor and roles as a stage manager, Cat is a multi-skilled artist.
+A Brown's Mart Artists Residency in 2019 and work as producer, assistant director, script supervisor and stage manager, have ensured Cat is a multi-skilled artist.
 Cat also helps to drive local arts growth and engagement by working as a teaching artist within the local community.